 - Canon SX60 Bridge Camera

-My current favourite photography combination is the 1DX and 400DO with a 1.4x extender combination but I do have a tough choice between taking this into the field or the ATX, can't carry it all!
+My current favourite photography combination is the 1DX Mark II and 400DO Mark II with a 1.4x extender combination but I do have a tough choice between taking this into the field or the ATX, can't carry it all!

 Photographs on this Blog